Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 }
 ```

-This is a valid approach, however it can be somewhat error prone:
+This is a valid approach; however, it can be somewhat error-prone:

 - No validation that the case names match the real names of the CST Nodes.
 - The validation for missing case handler (default case) depends on attempting to run toAst with invalid input.